yabar-dev/yabar/README.md

 * Height: Default is 20 pixels.
 Example:

         height: 25;

+* Width: The default bar width is `screen size - 2 * horizontal gap`.
+However, if this option is used, the horizontal gap works as an offset.
+Example:

+		width: 800;

 * Underline and overline sizes: This option defines the thickness of underlines and overlines.
 Default is 0.
 Example: